 Operating Expense Ratio Definition

-First of all, what exactly is the operating expense ratio?
-The operating expense ratio is simply the total of all expenses needed to operate a property divided by the potential rental income for a property.
+First, what exactly is the operating expense ratio?
+The operating expense ratio is simply the total of all expenses needed to operate a property divided by the Effective Gross Income for a property.
 Here’s the operating expense ratio formula:

-The operating expense ratio formula measures how much of a property’s potential rental income is consumed by expenses needed to operate the property.
-When building a multi-year proforma, it can often be helpful to calculate an operating expense ratio for each year in the holding period in order to spot trends in total operating expenses, relative to potential rental income.
+The operating expense ratio formula measures how much of a property’s effective gross income is consumed by expenses needed to operate the property.
+When building a multi-year proforma, it can often be helpful to calculate an operating expense ratio for each year in the holding period to spot trends in total operating expenses, relative to potential rental income.

 Operating Expense Ratio Example

 Let’s take an example to illustrate how to calculate the operating expense ratio.
-Suppose we have potential rental income of $100,000 and total operating expenses of $45,000.
+Suppose we have effective gross income of $100,000 and total operating expenses of $45,000.
 Here’s how we’d calculate an operating expense ratio for this property:

 Now, let’s further suppose that we have a 5 year proforma that looks like this: